home-assistant-tutorials/07.toggle-card-to-hacs/README.md

 ## Setup

+You can directly download the tutorial as a HACS repository.
+Hence, there is no need to install it into `wwww/tutor` like in the previous tutorials.
+It may even cause conflicts.

-Take the same steps as in the previous tutorial.
-Name the helper entity `tcth` this time.
+Name the helper entity `tcth` this time or just use previous one.

 ## Code